-- Identifies annual projects and activities to deliver against DP outcomes. - Includes Council's annual budget and Statement of Revenue Policy.
+- Identifies annual projects and activities to deliver against DP outcomes - Includes Council's annual budget and Statement of Revenue Policy

-Duration: 12 months Review: One plan each year for the 4 years of the council term, in line with DP.
+Duration: 12 months Review: One plan each year for the 4 years of the Council term, in line with DP.

-How progress is measured and reported
+How Progress is Measured and Reported

-Under the NSW Local Government Act 1993, councils are required to ensure that progress reports are provided to Councillors with respect to the principal activities detailed in their plans.
+Under the NSW Local Government Act 1993, Councils are required to ensure that progress reports are provided to Councillors with respect to the principal activities detailed in their plans.
 A range of community satisfaction indicators are utilised to measure Council's progress towards achieving the community's vision and goals as set out in the CSP.
 The Community Satisfaction Survey is prepared by an independent consultant and assists Council with tracking its performance.

-Council will measure progress of the Delivery Program through the Operational Plan Quarterly Performance Reports.
-These reports provide highlights from the quarter for the service areas as well as status updates on projects.
-The highlights and achievements from the Quarterly Performance Reports are summarised at the end of the financial year in the Annual Report which also contains key statutory reports, audited financial statements and service review outcomes.
+Council will measure progress of the Delivery Program through the Operational Plan six monthly performance reports.
+These reports provide highlights for the service areas as well as status updates on projects.
+The highlights and achievements from the performance reports are summarised at the end of the financial year in the Annual Report which also contains key statutory reports, audited financial statements and service review outcomes.